 How is KD diagnosed?

 Your child's healthcare provider will ask about your child's symptoms and when they started.
-He will examine your child and listen to his heart.
+The provider will examine your child and listen to his or her heart.
 There is no specific test to diagnose KD.
 Your child may need any of the following tests:

-- Blood and urine tests give information about your child's overall health, such as his liver and kidney function.
+- Blood and urine tests give information about your child's overall health, such as liver and kidney function.
 These tests will also show if your child has an infection.

-- An EKG records your child's heart rhythm and how fast his heart beats.
+- An EKG records your child's heart rhythm and how fast his or her heart beats.
 It is used to check for heart damage.

 - An x-ray, echocardiogram, CT scan, or MRI may be used to help healthcare providers see your child's heart and blood vessels.
 Your child may be given contrast dye before these tests.
 Tell the healthcare provider if your child has ever had an allergic reaction to contrast dye.
 Do not let your child enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the healthcare provider if your child has any metal in or on his body.
+Tell the healthcare provider if your child has any metal in or on his or her body.

 How is KD treated?

 - Aspirin helps prevent blood clots.
 Aspirin may cause your child to bleed or bruise more easily.
-If you are told to give your child aspirin, do not give him acetaminophen or ibuprofen instead.
+If you are told to give your child aspirin, do not give him or her acetaminophen or ibuprofen instead.
 Give aspirin to your child exactly as directed.
 Aspirin may cause a serious illness called Reye syndrome.
 Reye syndrome may cause brain and liver damage.
 Ask your child's healthcare provider for more information about Reye syndrome.